CarlosVecina/CarlosVecinaWeb/content/authors/carlos-vecina/_index.md

   link: https://github.com/CarlosVecina
 superuser: true
 user_groups:
-- Researchers
+- About me
 ---

-Carlos Vecina is a data scientist with experience using ML and AI to bring value to business in CRM, Marketing and energy markets environments.
+I am a Data Scientist with experience using ML and AI to bring real value to business in CRM, Marketing and Energy Markets environments.